 04 of 07

 Nestled in the fashionable Marais district is a tiny dual museum that most tourists entirely overlook.
 Fans of the history of magic and illusion will appreciate the Musée de la Magie, opened in 1993 and covering the art of magic from the 18th century to the present day.
 Look out, Harry Potter: in the museum's seven dedicated rooms, you'll find everything from magic wands, "secret" boxes, wizard hats, and more.
 Housed in the same location, meanwhile, the Automata Museum boasts a collection of 100 intricate automata and robots-- an uncanny and interesting experience awaits.
-This is a great choice for kids, too, with shows organised to keep the little ones engaged and intrigued.
+This is a great choice for kids, too, with shows organized to keep the little ones engaged and intrigued.

 Continue to 5 of 7 below.